UmeanNever/NovelSum/README.md

 <!---<details>
   <summary><b>NovelSelect Options</b></summary>-->

-Please refer to the sections above for data preparation details.
+Please refer to the sections above for data preprocessing details.
 The code efficiently processes your input dataset and returns two outputs: the selected text samples and their corresponding indices.
 Please structure your input text as a list—this can be either raw text content or formatted training data.

 By default, NovelSelect uses the input dataset itself as the reference dataset to estimate the information density factor.
 However, you may customize our code to specify a different reference dataset with precomputed embeddings.